- Performance Measures Criteria

 The AAFP will use its influence to support and encourage experimentation using the following guidelines:

 - PFP programs should provide incentives to physician practices for:

-- Adoption and utilization of health information technologies;
+- Adopting and using health information technologies;

 - Adhering to evidence-based clinical guidelines;